Online DNP Program

-GMercyU's accelerated online Doctor of Nursing Practice (DNP) program extends the skills and knowledge of current nurse practitioners, certified registered nurse anesthetists, clinical nurse specialists, or certified nurse midwives.
-Working closely with GMercyU’s graduate nursing faculty, you will engage with doctoral-level theoretical concepts, develop an evidence-based practice project, and gain advanced practice nursing clinical skills, all while completing one of the best online DNP programs.
+GMercyU's online Doctor of Nursing Practice (DNP) program extends the skills and knowledge of current nurse practitioners, certified registered nurse anesthetists, clinical nurse specialists, or certified nurse midwives.

-The accelerated online DNP program equips you for advanced practice nursing with skills and tools that enable you to:
+The online DNP program will enable you to:

-The community of nursing experts, scholars, and regional health care leaders we have developed in our accelerated DNP programs provides a wealth of resources for your professional development and personal enrichment.
-Continue your development as an advanced practice nurse with an institution known for its nursing leadership at one of the top DNP programs online.
+As a community of nursing experts, scholars, and regional healthcare leaders, we have developed a DNP program that provides a wealth of resources for your professional development and personal enrichment.

 The DNP is a two-year doctoral program designed for MSN-qualified nurses.
 You will take 13 courses, which include 400 hours of practicum experience.